– General Introduction –

 He really wanted to defend his title at the WSOP in 1998, but when the day came he was in such bad shape that he decided himself it was less embarrassing not to show up at all.

-Apparently he was seen in the following months, asking for money in poker rooms.
+Allegedly, he was seen in the following months in Vegas, asking for money in poker rooms.
 He said it was to rebuild his bankroll, but instead he spent it on crack.
 As his nose was in such a bad state that he couldn’t snort cocaine anymore, he had moved on to a drug he could smoke instead.

 He was arrested for possession of crack cocaine and his daughter told him she did not want any contact anymore until he had tidied himself up.